redhat-developer/vscode-openshift-tools/USAGE_DATA.md

 * Validation of a verification code (identifier: `openshift.explorer.addCluster.sandboxValidateVerificationCode`)
 * Login into Sandbox cluster (identifier: `openshift.explorer.addCluster.sandboxLoginUsingDataInClipboard`)

+### Openshift Welcome Page
+The welcome page reports when the user unchecks/checks the show welcome page option.

 Each telemetry event includes:
 * Unique step identifier
 * Error text in case of step's failure